BrandiMac/space-products/doc/visibility.rst

 .. note::

+    TODO rewrite
-    If the target of a :ref:`VisibilitySegment`, that includes occulting terrain, is a Celestial Object the user must set the `VisibilitySegment.CelestialObjectTargetModel <https://ai-solutions
+    If the target of a :ref:`VisibilitySegment` both includes occulting terrain and is a Celestial Object, you must set the
+    `VisibilitySegment.CelestialObjectTargetModel <https://ai-solutions
     .com/_help_Files/visibilitysegment_celestialobjecttargetmodel_nanosecond.htm>`_ property to model a point.
     Additionally, the ``VisibilitySegments``
     does not currently support using both terrain occultion and refraction at the same time.

 Setting up Refraction
 ============================
 By default, refraction effects are not modeled when determining target visibility.
-Refraction modeling is enabled by setting the `VisibilitySegment.RefractionModelType <https://ai-solutions .com/_help_Files/visibilitysegment_refractionmodeltype_nanosecond.htm>`_ property.
+You may enable refraction modeling by setting the `VisibilitySegment.RefractionModelType <https://ai-solutions .com/_help_Files/visibilitysegment_refractionmodeltype_nanosecond.htm>`_ property.
 The signal frequency used when computing refraction is set using the `VisibilitySegment.RefractionFrequency <https://ai-solutions .com/_help_Files/visibilitysegment_refractionfrequency_nanosecond.htm>`_ property.
 There are two valid